acquanaturaleminerale/acquanaturaleminerale.github.io/docs/doc-implementation.md

 - Preserve RelayState values across the IdP authentication flow.
 - Retrieve pending authentication transactions.
 - Atomically validate and consume completed authentication requests.

-The module provides replay protection by ensuring that SAML authentication requests can only be successfully completed once.

-Authentication transactions are stored in the database to support consistent behaviour across multiple application workers.

 ---